 - Sexophone: Featured in "I'd Be Surprisingly Good for You."
 Although Eva is seducing Perón not with her body, but with the advantage she could give his political career.

-- In the 2006 London revival and the 1980 original Spanish production, most of the saxophone parts of the show were re-orchestrated with accordions.
+- Averted in the 2006 London revival and the 1980 original Spanish production, where most of the saxophone parts of the show were re-orchestrated with bandoneons.

 - Starts with Their Funeral: Starts with Evita's state funeral and then flashes back, of course